narc-kany/SARS-Genome/README.md

 - **models/**: Implementation of machine learning models for genome analysis.
 - **visualization/**: Tools for creating visualizations of project results.
 - **data/**: Store your genome sequencing data here.
-- **results/**: Save model results, plots, and other important output files in this directory.
+- **results/**: Save model results, plots, and other essential output files in this directory.

 ### Contributing